 Visa and Mastercard as well as the China Union card are accepted in all locations.
 The American salerooms also accept Amex.
-Please note there is a 3% surcharge on the total invoice appraise when payments are made using credit cards.
+Please note for all sales outside of the U.S., there is a 2% surcharge on the total invoice value when payments are made using credit cards.
 It is often a good idea to let your card provider know in advance that you intend to buy something.
 This can help cut down the time we need to seek authority when you come to pay.

 If you attend a auction in person and are successful in your bid, you are free to collect and remove your item there and then once payment has been made.
 If you are not able to do so you can arrange for storage and shipping either yourself or by using Bonhams specialist services.

 For bulky items, or where it is not possible for you to remove your purchases immediately, please refer to the conditions in the auction catalogue or contact the saleroom concerned.
 Collection and storage charges may apply for items which are not collected on the day of the auction.

 We are happy to help with delivery and will provide a quote to do so, on request.
 We can arrange for your goods to be delivered to you once we have received your written dispatch instructions and full payment, including shipping costs.
 For international deliveries an export licence may be required.
 Please contact our Shipping Department if you need any further information.